 - Compounded testosterone cream is better absorbed, better tolerated and less expensive than testosterone gel and it eliminates the peaks and valleys in mood and testosterone levels that occur with injections.
 It is more convenient as well.

 Every individual is different.
-The guidelines elucidate that testosterone replacement therapy may be safe but did not show that it benefitted anything other than sexual dysfunction.
-Part of the reason may be there were other underlying factors that were not addressed, the study population or what the study was designed to look at.
-If you are considering testosterone replacement therapy, choose a physician who can take a more holistic approach and has a deep understanding of hormones as well as the lifestyle factors that can affect them.
+The guidelines elucidate that testosterone replacement therapy may be safe.
+In addition, did not show that it benefitted anything other than sexual dysfunction.
+Part of the reason may be there were other underlying factors that were not addressed.
+However, the study population or what the study was designed to look at.
+If you are considering testosterone replacement therapy, choose a physician who can take a more holistic approach.
+For instance, have a deep understanding of hormones as well as the lifestyle factors that can affect them.
 Other studies showed benefit and my blog Hormone Replacement Options for Men and Women has links to studies that show benefits as well as advantages for using topical testosterone.
 Follow up is essential to be sure the dose is in an optimal range and to determine what your body is converting it to.